 What I know and live now is wholeness, oneness, singularity, one without a second.
 Jesus the Christ referred to this oneness as the eye being single.
-Now I know I am not a separate entity within a body.
-My brain and mind likes to name and claim a me a the center of this body looking out upon a world of other separate beings.
 Believing we are separate beings is the source of all suffering.

-I found the answer to my most of my fears and panic within the teachings of the Perennial Wisdom Teachings.
+I found the remedy to my fears and panic within the Perennial Wisdom Teachings.
 These ancient writings are known as the philosophia perennis, an early nineteenth-century phrase that points towards a shared universal truth that echoes within all of the world religions.
 I had no idea that Jesus the Christ, the Buddha, Rumi the Poet, and Lao Tzu were all pointing towards the same infinite, edgeless, seamless, eternal Truth…we are not separate beings, there is only Oneness, a Unicity, seemingly appearing.
 In his Sermon on the Mount Jesus the Christ said ( Matt.
 6:22, 23 ): “The light of the body is the eye: if therefore thine eye be single, thy whole body shall be full of light.”

 Just to drill down a bit further, we are taught as children to know “ourselves” as separate beings operating from shared, learned beliefs and concepts.
 The personal self is taught to name, label, and describe appearances using mental knowings.
 The human brain likes comparing a “me” to a “you.”
 The mental self believes it is separate from other selves and living within a tangible world of 8 billion other selves.

 On the other hand, we have the capacity to perceive reality differently.
 This other perspective is without separation; yet noticing how “what is appearing” or, Life, is unfolding effortlessly as this edgeless, empty, unicity.
 What is appearing is edgeless, seamless awareness and aliveness that is infinite, outside of a mental time and space, and is not separate and personal.
 This is the unitive, oneness perspective offered by all the great sages.